sgelernter/watch-that-mix/README.md

 #### Wednesday

  - Complete CSS styling for site
+ - Have text and buttons displayed and arranged correctly
  - Misc. bug fixes/flair additions (animations, scroll/mouse interactions, etc.)
  - Third-party review/testing (i.e. get a friend to try it out and offer feedback)
  - Add any feasible bonus features